yxyzyxy/yxyzyxy.github.io/_pages/ent.md

 Number theory, which is the study of the integers, is one of the oldest branches of math and is still an active field of research today.
 The goal for this exploration is to learn how math is about rigorous creativity in exploring different ideas and structures.
-We will also focus on applying these techniques to crytography.
+We will also focus on applying these techniques to cryptography.

 If you're interested in joining, please fill out [this form](https://forms.gle/9rDSk2H9pSFd1qrk7).
 Familiarity with Algebra 2/Precalculus is assumed.